zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Ian says, “The new installment is coming out next m onth and I can’t wait.”
 The “new installment” (installment) is the new, in this  case, “movie.”
 The “new installment” is the new part or the new version of some television show, movie, or book series.
 “The new installment is coming out,” m eaning it will be released.
 You will be able to watch it next month.

 “The latest installment?”
 Ursula asks.
-“I thought i t was a trilogy.”
+“I thought it was a trilogy.”
 A “trilogy” (trilogy) is a group of three related books, movies , or stories.
 The Lord of the Rings was a trilogy.
 There were three parts to it.
 There was The Fellowship of the Ring, The Two Towers, and The Return of the King.
 T hose three movies were part of The Lord of the Rings trilogy.

 Ursula is confused because she thought that the ser ies that Ian was watching with Aims Pond was a trilogy, and therefore there w ere no more installments to be released.
 Ian says, “No, the original film has s pawned four sequels and two prequels so far.”
 The verb “to spawn” (spawn) means  to produce or to generate.
 The verb is often used in cases like this when some thing produces or generates many different additional parts or additional insta llments.
 This original movie, according to Ian, “spawned four sequels and two pre quels.”